top of page

 "Down Memory Lane with the Beaver Creek Folks"

-was written by Della Goode Lancaster, who grew up
+Written by Della Goode Lancaster, who grew

-on Beaver Creek in the early 1900s.
 Her gift for detail and storytelling makes this area come alive.

 available on Amazon for $12